vytautas-bunevicius/mental-health-tech-industry/README.md

 # Tech Industry Mental Health Survey Analysis

+## Interactive Charts

+For an interactive experience with the charts, you can view the Jupyter notebook of this project on nbviewer.
+Click the link below:

+Interactive Jupyter Notebook on nbviewer

 ## Setup Guide

+If you wish to run the code locally, follow these steps:

 - Install the required Python packages using the following command: